-“Eric Ginsburg did research for me on a complicated story and this is what I can say about him as a journalist; He sees the story, he goes after it aggressively, and he gets it right.” – Sharon LaFraniere, investigative reporter at the New York Times
+“Eric Ginsburg did research for me on a complicated story and this is what I can say about him as a journalist; He sees the story, he goes after it aggressively, and he gets it right.” – Sharon LaFraniere, New York Times investigative reporter and Pulitzer Prize winner

 “I’ve had the pleasure of collaborating with Eric on projects and on stories, and I highly recommend him as a colleague and journalist.
 He has a keen eye for stories and is exceptionally creative.
 He’s self-motivated; his enthusiasm, hard work, and reliability consistently go above and beyond the call of duty.
 Plus, he’s just a really good guy.
 It’s always a delight working with him.” – Emily McCord, news director at WFDD public radio station